Elementary + Preteen Easter Children’s Message: God Is All-Powerful

 Easter Children’s Message: God Is All-Powerful

 Have kids form trios.
-Say: Let’s look at one more verse from the Bible that tells us about God’s power.
+Say: Let’s look at a verse from the Bible that tells us about God’s power.

 Read aloud Ephesians 3:20.
 Ask:

 - What do you think it means when it says God’s power is at work within us?